railsware/coupler-io-mcp-server/README.md

 }
 ```

-Enable logging by adding the following args:
+[Optional] Enable logging for debugging by adding the following args:
 ```json
         "--env",
         "LOG_LEVEL=debug",